GraphBLAS/graphblas-api-cpp/minutes/minutes-may-10-2022.md

 - Scott presented slides on matrix multiply, comparing lambda syntax with and without semirings.
 Using a semiring requires adding a `make_semiring` clause in `mxm`, versus having multiple arguments.

+- Scott suggests requiring the semiring just adds bulkiness to the call, which is inelegant.

 ![](assets/2022-05-10-120147_1256x859_scrot.png)